What is financial forecasting?

-Oracle Essbase gives organizations the power to rapidly generate insights from multidimensional data sets using what-if analysis and data visualization tools.
-It is a business analytics solution which can complement other FP&A tools with deeper analytics and modeling capabilities.
+Oracle Essbase allows organizations to rapidly generate insights from multidimensional data sets using what-if analysis and data visualization tools.
+It is a business analytics solution that can complement other FP&A tools with deeper analytics and modeling capabilities.

-Oracle Essbase is best for very large Oracle shops seeking an analytics and modeling solution which can be used across the business.
+Oracle Essbase is best for extensive Oracle shops seeking an analytics and modeling solution which can be used across the business.